zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carol says, “You know as well as I do what the cons equences are of defying orders.”
 A “consequence” is a result of something, something that happens as a result of something else.
 There’s an old expression , “Ideas have consequences,” that means that when you have certain moral, religi ous, political, or ethical opinions about things, ideas about things, those id eas often have practical results in the real world.
 They actually will influence the  way people behave, the way people act.

 Here, Carol is talking about the consequences “of d efying orders.”
-“To defy” (defy) means to refuse to do something, to say no t o someone who has authority over you.
+“To defy” (defy) means to refuse to do something, to say no to someone who has authority over you.
 Carol reminds Miguel that there are conse quences for defying orders.
 Miguel says, “I don’t care what kind of punishment I get.”
 A “punishment” is a negative consequence or a negative result, usually something that you get because you did something wrong.

 Miguel says, “I can’t sit still and let things happ en without an intervention.”
 “To sit still” means to not move, to remain in one place.
 I f you are keeping watch, you may also be sitting still – that is, you’re not mov ing around, you’re just staying where you are.
 But Miguel says he cannot “sit still  and let things happen without an intervention.”